NethermindEth/el-node-spec/docs/docs/graft/panels.md

 ## Backup panels

-Panels are saved in JSON format, and can be automatically restored by a Middleware setup wizard in the Grafana UI during middleware installation time.
+Panels are saved in JSON format, and can be automatically restored by a Middleware setup wizard in the Grafana UI during Middleware installation time.
 To get all the panel JSON files in the Eigen Layer folder, use the following command:

 ```shell
 graft panel backup
 ```

 This will save all the JSON panels in the `panels` directory in the current working directory.
-Could be useful to run it in the root of the middleware profile directory to save panels following the middleware package structure, follow [this link](/docs/packaging/#profile) to learn more about the middleware profile structure.
+Could be useful to run it in the root of the Middleware profile directory to save panels following the Middleware package structure, follow [this link](/docs/packaging/#profile) to learn more about the Middleware profile structure.

 :::note